RegardV/KVMPAshtroughresotration-Lesson3/README.md

 # KVM Passtrough resoration-Lesson3
 This is not a repository its is a final report of a KVM wind down with Nvidia video and audio passtrhough

+## UPDATED Post
+The Great Passthrough Debacle of Feb '25
+So, here's the deal—I'm an AI DevOps engineer, and my goal was to get GPU passthrough working on a KVM machine running Ubuntu 24.04.
+I had it set up, and it was purring like a kitten (see the earlier steps in this repo).
+But this morning?
+Disaster.
+Booted it up, and bam—blank screen.
+Nothing.
+Nada.
+We went through the usual suspects—checked the configs, poked at the logs, cursed at the screen.
+Everything seemed in order, but it just wouldn’t play nice.
+Eventually, I started digging into missing kernel modules, and that’s when I threw in the towel.
+Ain’t nobody got time to chase ghosts in the machine when deadlines are looming.
+The teardown?
+Total fail.
+Wasted too much time troubleshooting, so I said screw it—wiped the slate clean and reinstalled Ubuntu 24.04 from scratch.
+Faster than trying to resurrect whatever gremlin killed it.
+Maybe next time I’ll figure out what went sideways, but for now, I’m pressed for time and moving on.
+Lesson learned: sometimes a fresh start beats a stubborn fight.

+## The original project post
 # KVM with NVIDIA GPU and Audio Passthrough Project

 ## Overview